 Notice how she soldiers on with wonderful truth: the omnipotence of Christ (v.
 22), the resurrection of the saints in the last day (vv.
 23-24), the preexistence of Jesus Christ as the Son of God (v.
 27).
 But in spite of all this truth, Martha still objects that the Lord has made a miscalculation in her particular case (vv.
 21, 39).
-Her problem was that she needed to see in the Lord what she knew about the Lord (v.
+Her problem was that she needed to see in the Lord the glory of what she knew about the Lord (v.
 40).
 She knew that she had a Lord who is omnipotent and preexistent, but she needed to experience what it is like to have a Lord who is omnipotent and preexistent.
 She needed to both know about Him and see Him in action in her behalf in a way that changed her life personally.

-Did you notice how the Lord went about teaching her that she had this need?
-He purposefully gave her some reason to believe the opposite (v.
+Did you notice how the Lord taught her that she had this need?
+He purposefully gave her some reason to believe the opposite (vv.
 6, 21).
 Did you notice why?
 The therefore in verse 6 points us back to verse 5 to find out why the Lord did what He did the way He did.
 It was because Jesus loved Martha.

-The middle of Zwingli's hymn recounts what it was like for him to experience the black death in his darkest days of sickness:
+The middle of Zwingli's hymn recounts what it was like for him to experience the black death in his darkest days of sickness, a sickness that the Lord allowed him to endure:

-"My pains increase; Haste to console; For fear and woe Seize body and soul.
+"My pains increase; "Death is at hand.
+Haste to console; My senses fail.

-"Death is at hand.
-My senses fail.
-My tongue is dumb; Now, Christ, prevail.
+For fear and woe My tongue is dumb; Seize body and soul.
+Now, Christ, prevail.
 "Lo!
 Satan strains To snatch his prey; I feel his grasp; Must I give way?
 "He harms me not, I fear no loss, For here I lie Beneath thy cross."

-Disappointed faith is never the right response to the Resurrection and the Life.
-We need eyes of faith to see His personal care for our situation in love, and with Zwingli to see that we need not fear any loss, for even in the valley of the shadow of death, we lie here - beneath our Savior's cross.
-He loved us enough to die for our sins and give us salvation full and free.
+Disappointment is never the right response to the Resurrection and the Life.
+We need eyes of faith to see His personal care for our situation in love, and with Zwingli to see that we need not fear any loss, for even in the valley of the shadow of death, we lie here-beneath our Savior's cross.
+He loved us enough to die for our sins to give us salvation full and free.
 He will not fail to care for us now.

 III.
-The defeated faith of Mary could not see the glory of the Lord's ultimate victory (vv.
+Mary could not see the Lord's love in her weeping (vv.
 28-38).

 Application: Ordinarily, Mary could see far more than others.
-John credits her at the beginning of the chapter with being the one who later anoints Christ for burial before the scolding disciples (John 11:2, 12:3-8).
+John credits her at the beginning of the chapter with being the one who later anoints Christ before the scolding disciples (John 11:2, 12:3-8).
 The Gospels present Mary as someone with a penchant for sitting at the feet of Jesus (Luke 10:39).
 Here we learn that she knew Christ as Teacher and fell again at his feet in her great sorrow (John 11:28, 11:32).
 Do you know Jesus Christ as Teacher this morning?
 Have you heard his call to come and sit at His feet and hear Him teach?
 What a glorious privilege is ours!
 How can we not avail ourselves daily of it?